nielsenjared/ansible-aws/README.md

 ## Remove Group and Terminate Instances

-TODO add the following to pause:
+Add the following to pause:
 ```yml
   hosts: tag_Name_Ansible